 - Federal Law, from Cornell University’s Legal Information Institute.
 Contains the U.S. Code, the Code of Federal Regulations, and decisions from the Supreme Court and Courts of Appeals.

 - USA.gov, the federal government’s portal to information and services.
 Also includes state, local, and tribal governments.

-- LexisNexis Academic and ProQuest Congressional: commercial services with federal and state cases and laws, Congressional materials, and selected secondary sources.
+- ProQuest Congressional: commercial services with federal and state cases and laws, Congressional materials, and selected secondary sources.

 - Federal Government Resources on the Web from University of Michigan Documents Center.